marekmaskarinec/clengine/README.md

-# clengine
+# cliw
-Cli canvas library for go.
+Cliw is a canvas library for go.